tesselslate/resetti/doc/wall.md

 configuration.
 Doing so allows you to click on instances to perform various actions.

-**Please note that enabling mouse support will prevent you from using the mouse entirely while on the wall.
-You will have to play an instance to regain control of your mouse.**

-> *Note:* Make sure that your projector is entirely fullscreen - no window
-> decorations, titlebar, e.t.c.
-If it is not, where you see instances and where
-> resetti thinks instances are will be different.

 For example, if your `wall_reset` bind is set to Shift, then shift clicking an instance will reset it.
 You can continue to hold Shift and the mouse button down while dragging your cursor over other instances to apply the same action to multiple instances quickly.

-> *Note:* Unfortunately, the mouse support can be inconsistent at times, even
-> though the X server reports no errors with grabbing the mouse pointer.
-You
-> may have to use the number keys if your mouse does not do anything.

 ### Locking